 **A good rule of thumb to calculate your budget when buying a property is to allow a 15% on top of the asked price.
-This will cover all taxes and costs you must pay –even solicitor fees-.
+This will cover all taxes and expenses you must pay – even solicitor´s fees.

 WHEN YOU HAVE BECOME THE OWNER

 As a non-resident owner of a property in Spain you must be aware that you will be obliged to pay certain taxes in this country.
-These taxes are due in any case, irrespective of whether the property is used intensively or only occasionally or even if it is kept empty.
+These taxes are due in all cases, irrespective of whether the property is used intensively or only occasionally or even if it is kept empty.

 Income Tax (I.R.P.F.)

 This tax is around 0.15% of the value of the property, and is paid annually, corresponding to the former natural calendar year.
 So if your property has a cadastral value of 100,000 Euros, then the payable amount would be about 150 Euros each year.

 This is a direct tax based on the value of the house.
 In the UK this is known as LOCAL RATES or COUNCIL TAX.
 In Spain it´s called IBI (and SUMA BILL in the Alicante Area).
 Each Town Council determines the percentage to be applied to the cadastral value of the property.
 Every year, the value of the tax is increased by applying the percentage given by Central Government in Madrid, in line with inflation.
 This is an annual tax and there is the possibility – which we strongly recommend – of setting up a direct debit to your spanish current account.